Big Basin Redwoods State Park: History

 In the following decades, visitation to Big Basin grew steadily as park amenities were developed.
 The Big Basin Inn offered cabins to rent, a restaurant, general store, barber shop, gas station and photographic studio.
 There were also a post office, a concrete swimming pool, boating areas, tennis courts and a dance floor.
 Campsites cost 50 cents a night in 1927 and many families stayed all summer.
 During the Great Depression of the 1930s, the Civilian Conservation Corps assigned a company to Big Basin.
 These men built the amphitheater, miles of trails, and many of the buildings still used today.
-The main administration building, built by the CCC in 1936, is listed on the National Register of Historic Places.
+The main administration building, built by the CCC in 1936, was listed on the National Register of Historic Places prior to its destruction in the 2020 fires.

 Save the Redwoods League purchased a 564 acres parcel known as Cascade Creek in 2020 that links Big Basin with Año Nuevo State Park.